10 Dreams People Have Often (And What They Mean)

 It normally means something closer to a rebirth—think of it as a marker that you’re nearing the end of one chapter of your life and about to start an exciting new one.

-So, if you’ve been feeling stuck, consider a death dream as a sign that you should have hope for the future!
+If you’ve been feeling stuck, consider a death dream as a sign that you should have hope for the future!

 Regardless of the mode of transport that appears in your dream, it’s highly likely that you have an underlying yearning for movement and are getting sick of your daily routine.

 Boredom often gives rise to travel dreams, as a part of you is desperate for change and excitement.
 This is not only a common nighttime dream but also a frequently overlooked goal in life.
 If you keep having dreams about travel, consider if you are putting off any particular holidays, pilgrimages or trips.

 4. Being Chased

-Your subconscious is trying to push you towards direct engagement with whatever you’re dreading, so that you can overcome your demons instead of just trying to escape them.
+Your subconscious is trying to push you towards direct engagement with whatever you’re dreading so that you can overcome your demons instead of just trying to escape them.

 5. Taking A Test